renjmindy/PythonPractice/assignment1/readme.md

 * Can functions be called inside a function?

-* Can a function call itself? (hint: recursion)4.
-Can variables defined in a function be used in another function? (hint: scope)
+* Can a function call itself? (hint: recursion)

+* Can variables defined in a function be used in another function? (hint: scope)

 ### Lists